syomo1103/hangman/README.md

 1. Adding complexity to words after each win
 2. Add option to exit current game at any point
-3. Allow one player to create the word and pass to a friend to play together.
+3. Allow one player to create the word and pass to a friend to play together
+4. Add sounds

 ---